 For a long time, potatoes as a foodstuff were considered poisonous or evil, and they really didn't catch on with the aristocracy until the middle class saw their merit.

-Potatoes grew well in Polish soil and they became so plentiful, they were affordable for the peasants to purchase at the markets and then grow on their own.
-Soon after, popular root vegetables like parsnips, turnips, and rutabagas were supplemented with potatoes and, eventually, overtook them in popularity.
+Potatoes grew well in Polish soil; they became so plentiful that they were affordable for the peasants to purchase at the markets and then grow on their own.
+Soon after, popular root vegetables like parsnips, turnips, and rutabagas were supplemented with potatoes and eventually overtook them in popularity.